mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 #### 2.7.1 `Accounting_01_Introduction.pdf` (p.
 1-15)

+**Very important case study** in which the balance sheet is built with much more transactions as in the videos.

+General notes:

 - Managerial accounting vs financial accounting: first for inside firm, second for interested parties outside the company
 - Annual report: summary of yearly financial status, public, audited, for for interested parties outside the company
 - Balance sheet